rinesabislimi28/PersonalIntroductionApp/README.md

 ## 📝 Notes

-- Skills toggle uses useState to show/hide skills dynamically.
+- Sections toggle uses useState to show/hide dynamically.
-- Custom styling includes borders, shadows, rounded corners, and spacing for polished UI.
+- Custom styling includes borders, shadows, rounded corners, and spacing for a polished UI.
 - Works best on mobile screens.
-- For older React Native versions, gap in skillsContainer may require marginBottom on individual items.
+- For older React Native versions, the gap in skillsContainer may require additional margin adjustments on individual items.